null

 Founded in 1934 by Robert M. Shipley, the American Gem Society is a trade association of jewelry merchants, independent appraisers, suppliers, and other members with a special interest in the jewelry industry.
-The main objective of the AGS is training and certifying gemologists, jewelers, and jewelry appraisers.
-Like other agencies such as the GIA, it specializes in diamond grading.
-The company continuously develops high standards in diamond cut, clarity, and color.
+The main objective of the AGS is to train and certify gemologists, jewelers, and jewelry appraisers.
+Like GIA, it specializes in diamond grading.
+The company continuously develops high diamond cut, clarity, and color standards.

 The AGS is based in Las Vegas, Nevada, and runs affiliate bodies, such as the American Gem Society Laboratories (AGSL) and the American Gem Society Advanced Instruments Division.
 The agency boasts over 3,400 members.
 The membership comprises jewelers, suppliers, retailers, affiliates, and individual titleholders.
 It has jewelry consumers’ best interests at heart and strives to protect shoppers from illegal industry practices by enforcing ethical business ideals.